ijayzo/grafana/README.md

 - In Grafana (3000)

 	# Configure Prometheus as Grafana DataSource
-	+ Click the hamburger (three lines), click the dropdown icon next to Connections, click on Data sources then Add Data sources and select Prometheus.
+	+ Click the hamburger (three lines) icons, click the dropdown icon next to Connections, click on Data sources then Add Data sources and select Prometheus.
 	+ now configure Prometheus data source by providing Prometheus URL, i.e. http://3.22.104.246:9090

 	# Creating Grafana Dashboard to Monitor Linux Server
 	+ Easy way is to import dashboards from some other user.
-Click the hamburger, then dashboards, then the Plus sign with a dropdown icon, import dashboard and paste 14513, then click load.
+Click the hamburger icon, then dashboards, then the Plus sign with a dropdown icon, import dashboard and paste 14513, then click load.

 	+ The not so easy way is to create dashboards with PromQL.
 PromQL syntax varies/depends on the table definition.
 	- Differences in expressions from SQL: no need to use "select * FROM <desired query>" just name the desired query.
 Don't use WHERE to add a label to the metric, must use {label} and can do things like {label!=varable} and don't need AND from SQL, just use a comma, i.e. {label1=val1, label2=val2}.
 Can copy and paste labels from the prometheus webUI.
 SQL has OR, PromQL uses "=~" & using "|" (Regex).
 Instead of using NOT LIKE, we use the "!~" operator.
 WHERE Timestamp gets replaced with "@ <unix timestamp>"; if we cant 5 minutes from the previous time we user "<metric> offset 5m"; m is a time unit, multiple supproted by prometheus.